 - A. Master's Degree Unfulfilled requirements shall be waived, and a posthumous Master's degree awarded, if at the time of death: - 1.
 The student was regularly enrolled and had attained a cumulative GPA of 3.00 or higher; and - 2.
-The student was within twelve (12) semester units of completing all requirements for the degree, and/or was in the final semester leading to completion. - B. Doctor of Philosophy (Ph.D.)
+The student was within twelve (12) semester units of completing all requirements for the degree, and/or was in the final semester leading to completion. - B. Juris Doctor (JD) Unfulfilled requirements shall be waived, and a posthumous juris doctor awarded, if at the time of death: - 1.
+The student was regularly enrolled and was in good academic standing; and - 2.
+The student was advanced to their final year leading to completion. - C. Doctor of Philosophy (Ph.D.)
 Unfulfilled requirements shall be waived, and a posthumous Ph.D. degree awarded, if at the time of death: - 1.
 The student was advanced to candidacy; - 2.
-The student's dissertation was near completion. - C. Candidate of Philosophy (C.Phil.)
+The student's dissertation was near completion. - D. Candidate of Philosophy (C.Phil.)
 If the time of death the conditions for award of a posthumous Ph.D. degree are not satisfied, a C.Phil. shall be awarded if: - 1.
 The student was advanced to candidacy; - 2.
-The student had a GPA of 3.00 or higher; and - 3.
-The student completed all requirements for the Ph.D. except for the dissertation. - D. Posthumous Certificate If at the time of death the conditions for award of a posthumous graduate degree are not satisfied, a certificate indicating progress toward the degree shall be awarded if: - 1.
-The student had completed at least one semester of instruction on this campus, was regularly enrolled for the current (or coming) semester on this campus, and had attained a cumulative grade point average of 3.00 or higher; and - 2.
-The student had consistently maintained full-time enrollment status (according to Graduate Division's standards) during his or her time on campus.
+The student had a GPA of 3.00 or higher; and

+- 3. The student completed all requirements for the Ph.D. except for the dissertation. - E. Posthumous Certificate If at the time of death the conditions for award of a posthumous graduate degree or juris doctor are not satisfied, a certificate indicating progress toward the degree shall be awarded if: - The student had completed at least one semester of instruction on this campus, was regularly enrolled for the current (or coming) semester on this campus, and had attained a cumulative grade point average of 3.00 (for graduate degree) or higher or in good academic standing (for a juris doctor); and - 2.
+The student had consistently maintained full-time enrollment status (according to Graduate Division and the School of Law's standards) during his or her time on campus.